North Picene language

+A 2021 study of the techniques used on the stone and other considerations claimed that all supposed North Picene inscriptions are forgeries created in the 19th century, by an antique dealer from Fano.
+In a book-length analysis of North Picene texts, Belfiore, Sefano and Alessandro stated regarding the longest text: "On the whole, iconographic, paleographic, and technical features suggest that this stele is a forgery."
+They came to the same conclusions about all other inscriptions considered to contain North Picene inscriptions.

 Corpus

 The corpus of North Picene inscriptions consists of four engraved items of similar lettering and decoration, one of known archaeological provenance and the others acquired out of context but believed to be of the same location and date.
 The known site is the excavation at Servici Cemetery in Novilara, a village several kilometres south of Pesaro.